ISO 14971 and the Risk Management of Medical Devices

 Furthermore, our support extends to updating Technical Files as necessary, encompassing modifications or design enhancements to devices, revising risk management documentation, and ensuring alignment with post-market surveillance and clinical safety obligations.

-By leveraging the expertise of regulatory affairs professionals and adhering to regulatory requirements outlined in Annex II of the MDR or IVDR, medical device manufacturers can navigate the complex landscape of compliance with confidence, safeguarding both patient safety and market access.
+By leveraging the expertise of regulatory affairs professionals and adhering to regulatory requirements, medical device manufacturers can navigate the complex landscape of compliance with confidence, safeguarding both patient safety and market access.

 Once the documentation is assembled, manufacturers must ensure that it accurately reflects the design, manufacture, and intended use of the medical device.
 This may involve conducting additional testing or studies to gather supporting data, as well as consulting with experts in relevant fields to ensure that all aspects of the device’s performance and safety are adequately addressed.